Skip to Main Content

 Premier League Pathway players will train as part of the broader Premier League program, with access to both strength and conditioning and court sessions.

-S&C sessions with Gerard and Kane will run on Monday mornings, 7.15am to 8.15am, starting Monday 28 April.
+S&C sessions with Gerard Dutton and Kane Viska will run on Monday mornings, 7.15am to 8.15am, starting Monday 27 April.

 Competition

-The Premier League Pathway team will compete weekly in the Premier League spot not filled by Walford, which means they will play in Walford's core group rather than at the same venue as the Premier League and Premier League Reserves teams.
-We recognise this may be disappointing for some, but the opportunity to be playing in the top division every week is a trade-off we believe is well worth it.
+The Premier League Pathway team will compete each week in the Premier League position not filled by Walford.
+This means the team will play within Walford’s core group rather than at the same venue as our Premier League and Premier League Reserves teams.
+Importantly, the team will still have scheduled home games across the season, ensuring strong connection to the Westminster community.

-The Premier League Pathway team will also not have an intercol match.
-We want to be upfront about this.
-While we understand this is a significant part of the Westminster sporting experience, the Premier League Pathway program offers opportunities that would not otherwise be available, including competing in the top division every week and access to elite coaching.
+The Premier League Pathway team will not have an Intercol fixture.
+While Intercol is a valued and important part of the Westminster experience, the Premier League Pathway program provides opportunities that would not otherwise be available, including consistent exposure to the highest level of competition and access to high quality coaching.

 Representative Opportunities